replit/kaboom/doc/25-platformer.md

 }
 ```

-The `big()` function above, will make objects big if they are small and vice versa.

-## Building platform maps
+### Building platform maps

 In this section, we're going to create a map for the layout of the different levels of the game.
 Our game will consist of two levels, which we will store in an array.
+Each level in the array consists of different symbols, each of which represents the positions of a specific game object.

 Add the following code below the `big()` function: